Can China join the US as engine of global recovery? | DW | 16.04.2021

 Figures from German carmaker Volkswagen (VW) released at the same time illustrate just how important China is to Europe's biggest economy.

-China, the world's second largest economy was the only major one to grow at all in 2020.
-To get a clearer picture of the Chinese economy, we need to look back to last year's figures.
-The Chinese economy contracted a staggering 6.8% in the first quarter of 2021 on the impact of the coronavirus.
+China, the world's second-largest economy was the only major one to grow at all in 2020.
+To get a clearer picture of the Chinese economy, we need to look back at last year's figures.
+The Chinese economy contracted a staggering 6.8% in the first quarter of 2020 on the impact of the coronavirus.

 In some respects, the latest Chinese data are indicative of where we are now, of the new normal foisted on us by the pandemic.

 Year-on-year comparisons mainly serve to give insights into how recovery from the pandemic is progressing or not.
-But in terms of gauging economic trends they are deceptive.
-A more useful indicator in these unpredictable times are quarterly comparisons.
+But in terms of gauging economic trends, they are deceptive.
+A more useful indicator in these unpredictable times is quarterly comparisons.

 This paints a more moderate picture.
 China's economy grew 2.6% in the fourth quarter, but this fell back to 0.6% in the first three months of 2021.
 The services sector, often hailed as the future of the Chinese economy, appears to have contracted in the quarter.